e1nfalda/tech_note/Tech/Applications/MySQL/issues.md

 ### clustered index(聚簇索引) & unclustered index（非聚簇索引/HeapTree）

+> 1. It is generally faster to read from a clustered index if you want to get back all the columns.
+You do not have to go first to the index and then to the table.Writing to a table with a clustered index can be slower, if there is a need to rearrange the data.
-1. Accessing a row through the clustered index is fast because the index search leads directly to the page with all the row data.
+> 2. Accessing a row through the clustered index is fast because the index search leads directly to the page with all the row data.
-2. All indexes other than the clustered index are known as [secondary indexes](https://dev.mysql.com/doc/refman/5.7/en/glossary.html#glos_secondary_index).
+> 3. .
+All indexes other than the clustered index are known as [secondary indexes](https://dev.mysql.com/doc/refman/5.7/en/glossary.html#glos_secondary_index).

-> #### InnoDB
+#### InnoDB
 >
 > 1. 默认主键为聚簇索引。
 >